-The Naval Special Warfare Development Group, known as DEVGRU, Task Force Blue, Seal Team 6, or TACDEVRON, has been the tips of the proverbial trident for US Special Operations.
-From their inception to its contemporary operations, DEVGRU has evolved into one of the most formidable special forces in the world.
+The Naval Special Warfare Development Group, known as DEVGRU, Task Force Blue, Seal Team 6, or TACDEVRON, has been the tip of the proverbial trident for the US Joint Special Operations Command (JSOC).
+From their inception to its contemporary operations, DEVGRU has evolved into one of the most formidable special mission units in the world.

 1. DEVGRU History

 Seal Team 6’s formation is defined in large part by its forming members, known as Plank Owners, and its founder Richard Marcinko.

 The Plank Owners were the 76 founding members who were at the forefront of SEAL Team 6’s initial operations.
 Though this initial team is no longer active, they were instrumental in establishing the teams’ tactics, doctrine and purpose.
 Marcinko was chosen to form the new SEAL after the failure of Operation Eagle Claw.
 Marcinko loved to drink and many of the team’s initial members were selected through bar room interviews with copious amounts of alcohol.
 (Source) Eventually, Marcinko left command of the team and moved on to form Red Cell, a unit tasked with testing the security of military installations.
 Red Cell would covertly infiltrate the US military’s most secure facilities and give recommendations on how to secure them.
 Eventually, Marcinko would be indicted on a variety of criminal charges and was convicted of conspiracy to defraud the government in 1990 and served 21 months in prison.
 (Source)

 DEVGRU was formed out of necessity, built in reaction to a new world requiring novel capabilities and functions in the warzone.
 For DEVGRU, this necessity began to take form in the wake of Operation Eagle Claw in 1979.

 1.1.
 Operation Eagle Claw